isomerpages/govtech-stp/_start-here/Checklist for non fully vaccinated aged 13 and above.md

         <li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Scheduled to take your mandatory SHN-exit COVID-19 Polymerase Chain Reaction Test (PCR Test).</li>
     </ol>
     </p>
     <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">To avoid queues, pay for your SHN-exit PCR test during your application for Entry Approval.
 Otherwise, pay for the test using the payment link found in your SHN (sent to your email address) before your appointment.
-Including GST, each test comes up to S$125.
+Including GST, each test is S$125.
     </p>
     <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">If you did not receive your test appointment details a day before the end of your SHN, contact the SafeTravel Office at 6812 5555 for assistance.
 If you are unwell on the day of your test, remain in your SHN accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant authorities</a>.
     </p>